bdusell/xlator/README.md

 Naturally, `xlator` cannot parse non-context-free languages.
 There are, in fact, instances of natural grammatical structures which cannot be represented by any context-free grammar; the Mohawk language, for example, contains strings of the <var>xyz...xyz...</var> variety.
-Whether it is appropriate to model natural languages as context-free grammars at all is debatable &ndash; and it probably isn't in the general case.
+Context-free grammars are not able to model human language in the general case.

 Usage
 -----